PieceOfFall/MyBatis4Beginner/README.md

 # MyBatis4Beginner
-It's a project that helps you learn this special ORM fram.
+It's a project that helps you learn this special ORM framwork.